dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 Warrant attributes on a functional (or, in fact, on any function) and on a functional's parameter mean very different things:
-* On a function, they give rise to a *guarantee* the function makes that callers may rely upon.
+* On a functional, they give rise to a *guarantee* the function makes that callers may rely upon.
 * Only on a functional's parameter type, warrant attributes give rise to a *requirement* that the functional potentially *needs* to work properly.
+  It is the caller's responsibility to provide a compliant argument.

 As an example, consider a functional taking a `pure` function pointer parameter.
 In its internal logic, the functional might make use of memoization, or the fact that the parameter's return values are